 Do you often find yourself regretting or abandoning a decision that you’ve made—be it choosing the wrong career, making a poor business decision, or buying something you don’t need?
-In “Decisive”, the Heath brothers explain why we make poor decisions, and how we can counter our own mental/emotional biases to make better choices.
+In Decisive, Chip and Dan Heath explain why we make poor decisions, and how we can counter our own mental/emotional biases to make better choices.
 In this free Decisive summary, you’ll get a brief synopsis of the components above–our decision making processes, villains behind our bad decisions and how to overcome them.

-The authors present 4 key steps in a typical decision-making process, the “villain” that causes bad decisions at each step, and how we can counter them using the “WRAP process” to make better choices.
+The authors present 4 key steps in a typical decision-making process, the villain that causes bad decisions at each step, and how we can counter them using the WRAP process to make better choices.
 Here’s a quick overview:

-One of the key reasons behind bad decisions is the “spotlight effect”—we make decisions based on the information being spotlighted and our subjective interpretation of that information.
+One of the key reasons behind bad decisions is the spotlight effect—we make decisions based on the information being spotlighted and our subjective interpretation of that information.
 In so doing, we miss out on information and options outside of the spotlight.

 The Heath brothers explain 4 key pitfalls (or “villains”) at each key stage of our decision-making process:

-Villain #1: Narrow framing
+Villain #1: Narrow Framing

 When we face a choice, we tend to look at our options narrowly, and often in binary terms, e.g. “Should I buy a new house or not?” or “Should I quit or stay in my job?”.
 This limits the options that we consider.

-Villain #2: Confirmation bias
+Villain #2: Confirmation Bias

 As we analyze our options, we tend to only look for data that confirms our beliefs, assumptions and predispositions, instead of truly seeking the best information.

-Villain #3: Short-term emotions
+Villain #3: Short-term Emotion

 Despite our detailed data and analysis, when we actually make our choice, we tend to be influenced more by our short-term feelings.